oliviabrz/oliviabrz/README.md

 - Base-2
 - https://www.mathsisfun.com/numbers/bases.html

+# DBMS
+- DBMS (database management system)
+    - A server or software system that enables users to define, create, maintain and control access to data in a database
+    - MySQL, Microsoft SQL Server, MariaDB, PostgreSQL

 ## Relational Database
     - A type of database that stores and provides access to data points that are related to one another
     - SQL (Structered Query Language)